 It is very quirky and some of you might find it odd and some of you might not even like it.
-But we fell in love with the main character, Dick.
+But we fell in love with the principal character, Dick.
 Yes, we fell in love with Dick (insert immature snickering) and I think you will too.
-I was crying like a baby at the end of this documentary like he was a family member and wanted to share this with you.
+I was crying like a baby at the end of this documentary-like he was a family member and wanted to share this with you.
 I just couldn’t wait for the next tater tot post.

 On to the real post.

-But slowly and unintentionally we* became minimalists over the course of several years.
+But slowly and unintentionally we* became minimalists over several years.

 *I have to say that the rest of my family wasn’t too happy at first about it.
 I mean, they didn’t go kicking and screaming but they also didn’t go, YES!
 LET’S GET RID OF A LOT OF THINGS!
 AND GOING FORWARD, NOT BUY A LOT OF THINGS!
 AND GO OFF INTO THE SUNSET AND LIVE IN A COMPLETELY EMPTY HOUSE!

-But now that we have been living this way for several years, they are seeing the result of this lifestyle and appreciate it for how it makes us feel while living inside of this home.
+But now that we have been living this way for several years, they are seeing the result and appreciate it for how it makes us feel while living inside of this home.

 I think Mike finally got it when this past summer we went to IKEA for the first time in years, to pick up something for Ella’s room and we walked out of the store with only four items and spent less than $40.

-I’ve written about this lifestyle before and won’t bore you with the minutiae but thought I would share what minimalism isn’t because I have gotten some questions and I think a lot of people think it’s essentially living with absolutely nothing.
+I’ve written about this lifestyle before and won’t bore you with the minutiae but thought I would share what minimalism isn’t because I have gotten some questions and I think many people think it’s essentially living with absolutely nothing.

 That’s not it.

-Here is a spoof video from one-half of the creators of The Miniamilists documentary.
+Here is a spoof video from one-half of the creators of The Minimalist documentary.